-Partnerships, data sharing, and innovations in both data acquisition and processing continue to be critical elements for progressing U.S seafloor mapping goals.
+Partnerships, data sharing, and innovations in both data acquisition and processing continue to be critical elements for accomplishing U.S. seafloor mapping goals.
+Also, the coordination of new data collections promotes the integrated ocean and coastal mapping goal to "map once, use many times."

 Current progress is a reflection of two primary ways to contribute:

-(1) participate in U.S. mapping coordination activities, and

-(2) share your data.
+- (1) participate in U.S. mapping coordination activities, and - (2) share your data.